- Average Cost

 If you received financial aid at another school during the same school year, please be sure to cancel any pending financial aid at your previous school.
-Our office may request documentation for proof of cancellation, so be sure to ask the school to provide you an updated award letter once they cancel your aid.
+Our office may request documentation for proof of cancellation, so be sure to ask the school to provide you an updated financial aid notification once they cancel your aid.

 Q: My federal student loan has not disbursed, is there a problem?

 A: You must be enrolled in at least half-time credit hours to qualify for federal student loans (6 hours for undergraduate students, 5 hours for graduate students).

 You must also complete Direct Loan Entrance Counseling and sign a Master Promissory Note for your loans if you are first-time borrower at UTA.
 Both items can be completed online at https://studentloans.gov